asimwe1/rust_chatapp/site/guide/3-overview.md

 [Requests](../requests) chapter, which follows this one, has further details on routing and error handling.

+! note: We prefer `#[macro_use]`, but you may prefer explicit imports.

+  Throughout this guide and the majority of Rocket's documentation, we import `rocket` explicitly with `#[macro_use]` even though the Rust 2018 edition makes explicitly importing crates optional.
+However, explicitly importing with `#[macro_use]` imports macros globally, allowing you to use Rocket's macros anywhere in your application without importing them explicitly.

+  You may instead prefer to import macros explicitly or refer to them with absolute paths: `use rocket::get;` or `#[rocket::get]`.
+The [`hello_2018` example](@example/hello_2018) showcases this alternative.

 ## Mounting

 Before Rocket can dispatch requests to a route, the route needs to be _mounted_: